tom-james-watson/wtp-ext/README.md

 This is a proof-of-concept implementation of a distributed web powered by torrents.
 Instead of the traditional client-server model, websites are loaded directly from torrents, allowing websites to be hosted in a distributed and redundant manner.

 This repository contains a web extension that, using [libdweb](https://github.com/mozilla/libdweb/), registers a protocol handler for a new `wtp://` WebTorrent Protocol.
-This extension allows you to open `wtp://` links as fully-functioning webpages, loaded directly from torrents.
+This extension allows you to open `wtp://` links as fully-functioning webpages, loaded directly from torrents, without needing to download and run any additional gateway software.

 ![Browser window with website loaded over WTP](./images/wtp-url.png)